 Mathematics

-3 credits required for graduation that are Algebra I or higher
+3 credits required for graduation that are e Algebra I or higher

 Foundations of Algebra By Placement: Grade 9

 One of the following:

 Algebra I Grade 9

 Accelerated Algebra I By Placement: Grade 9

 After completion of Algebra or Acc.
 Algebra I with a C or better a student should move onto the following:

 Geometry Grade 10

 One of the following after completion of Geometry with a C or better:

 Algebra II

 Accelerated Algebra II with Trigonometry

-The following may be taken to earn addit ional math credits.
+The following may be taken to earn additional math credits.

 Algebra III

+College Algebra (Dual Credit) B or better in Algebra II

-Probability and Statistics C or better in Algebra II
+Probability and Statistics (Dual Credit) C or better in Algebra II

 The following progression may be followed after the completion of Accelerated Algebra II with Trig. or Algebra III with a B or better.

-Pre-Calculus
+Pre-Calculus (Dual Credit)

-Calculus B or better in Pre-Calculus
+Calculus (Honors/Dual Credit) B or better in Pre-Calculus

-Calculus II
+Calculus II (Honors/Dual Credit)

 Social Studies

-3 credits required including an American History and Government course.
+3 credits required including an American History and Govern nment course.

 Principles of History Grade 9

 One of the following

 World Civilization I Grade 10

 World Civilization II Grade 10

 One of the following required

 Early American History Grade 11

 Modern American History Grade 11

 One of the following required

 American Government and Citizenship Grade 12

 Honors Government Grade 11 or 12

 The following may be taken as a Social Studies Elective.

 World Civilization course you did not take previously

 American History course you did not take previously

 Introduction to Psychology Grade 12

 Global Issues Grade 12